Gunta Stölzl: After the Bauhaus

 After leaving the Bauhaus in 1931, Stölzl returned to Zurich where she and her partners Gertrud Preiswerk and Heinrich-Otto Hürlimann, also former Bauhaus students, created a private handweaving business called S-P-H Stoffe (S-P-H Fabrics).
 The business floundered and closed soon after, in 1933, due to financial difficulties.
 Stölzl became a member of the Schweizerischer Werkbund in 1932 and in 1934 "Das Werk", the Werkbund's official magazine, profiled her career.
 It was also in 1934 that Stölzl received a major commission to make curtains for the Zurich cinema.
 In 1935, Stölzl and her former partner Heinrich-Otto Hürlimann took another crack at business together and opened S&H Stoffe.
 By 1937, Stölzl became the sole owner of Handweberei Flora (Hand Weaving Studio Flora) and had joined the Gesellschaft Schweizer Malerinnen, Bildhauerinnen und Kunstgewerblerinnen (Society of Swiss Women Painters, Sculptors and Craftswomen).
 During the following decades, both the Museum of Modern Art in New York and the Busch-Reisinger Museum in Cambridge, Massachusetts acquired pieces of Stölzl's work while she continued to work at her hand weaving business, creating mainly textiles for interior design.
 In 1967 Stölzl dissolved her business and devoted all her time to tapestry weaving, a large shift in focus.
 It was also in 1967 that the Victoria and Albert Museum acquired her designs and samples, resulting in major national and international collections.

-Stölzl died in 1983 in Zurich.

-The Galerie Raphael Durazzo is organising an exhibition entitled "The Bauhaus Prism" with works by Gunta Stölzl in 2022.
-It is the first French gallery to hold an exhibition with several of her works.

-There is a street named after Stölzl in Munich, Germany.